JoshMarshall756/dotfiles/README.md

 ## Current Wallpaper
 ![Screenshot](/dotfiles/config/images/astronaut.png)

+## Install
-Still a work in progress!
+This is still a work in progress!
+But you can isntall by:

+- Clone this repository
+- cd into the repository
+- run ./dotdrop.sh install